MrYsLab/pymata4/docs/polling.md

-# Firmata And Input Data
+# Processing Input Data

-Understanding how the Firmata sketches handle input data changes may be beneficial in designing your application.
+Understanding how both Firmata generates input data notification messages, as well as how pymata4 processes these messages, may be beneficial in designing your application.

+## Firmata Data Collection

 Both the FirmataExpress and StandardFirmata sketches poll all input pins within the *loop method* of the sketch.